brimdata/zed/cmd/zar/README.md

-Zar import expects its input to be in the zng format so we'll use zq to take all the zng logs, gunzip them, and feed them to `zar import`, which here expects its data on stdin.
+Zar import expects its input to be in the zng format so we'll use zq to take all the zng logs, gunzip them, and feed them to "zar import", which here expects its data on stdin.
 We'll chop them into chunks of 25MB, which is very small, but in this example the data set is fairly small (175MB) and you can always try it out on larger data sets:
 ```